Sales Tax guide

 Formula and steps

-In plain language: The calculator multiplies subtotal by the sales tax rate, then adds the tax amount to the subtotal for the final total.
+In plain language: The calculator changes the sales tax rate into a decimal, multiplies subtotal by that rate to get tax, then adds tax to subtotal for the final total.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 How to read the answer